SeitaBV/flexmeasures-openweathermap/README.md

 This saves the complete response from OpenWeatherMap in a local folder (i.e. no sensor registration needed, this is a direct way to use OWM, without FlexMeasures integration). `region` will become a subfolder.

-Finally, note that currently 1000 free calls per day can be made to the OpenWeatherMap API, so you can make a call every 15 minutes for up to 10 assets or every hour for up to 40 assets (or get a paid account).
+Finally, note that currently 1000 free calls per day can be made to the OpenWeatherMap API, so you can make a call every 15 minutes for up to 10 locations or every hour for up to 40 locations (or get a paid account).

 ## Installation